bchugg/stat-map/confidence sequences.md

 - $\Pr(\theta^* \in C_\tau)\geq 1-\alpha$ for any stopping time $\tau$
 - $\Pr(\theta^*\in C_T)\geq 1-\alpha$ for all random times $T$.
 A random time could be a function of a stopping time, for instance (eg $\tau/2$).

 These are not obviously equivalent definitions.
 They have to be proved.
 For instance, the same properties do not hold with expected values.
+See lemmas 2 and 3 [here](https://arxiv.org/pdf/2009.03167.pdf).

 They are common tools in [[safe, anytime-valid inference (SAVI)]].